syncfusion-content/reactjs-docs/ReactJS/Barcode/Getting-Started.md

 ## Create an Barcode

-You can create a React application and add necessary scripts and styles with the help of the given [ReactJJs Getting Started](https://help.syncfusion.com/reactjs/overview) Documentation.
+You can create a React application and add necessary scripts and styles with the help of the given [ReactJs Getting Started](https://help.syncfusion.com/reactjs/overview) Documentation.

 Define an HTML element for adding Barcode in the application and refer the JSX file created.